openebs-archive/openebs-docs/docs/troubleshooting.md

 <h3><a class="anchor" aria-hidden="true" id="cstor-pool-pod-not-running"></a>cStor pool pods are not running</h3>

-cstor disk pods are not coming up now.
+The cStor disk pods are not coming up after it deploy with the YAML.
 On checking the pool pod logs, it says `/dev/xvdg is in use and contains a xfs filesystem.`

 **Workaround:**